Famous Jacksby christophershobris | created - 03 Mar 2019 | updated - 03 Mar 2019 | Public

 Jack Ging was born on November 30, 1931 in Alva, Oklahoma, USA as Jack Lee Ging.
-He is an actor, known for High Plains Drifter (1973), Play Misty for Me (1971) and Shirley Temple's Storybook (1958).
+He is an actor, known for High Plains Drifter (1973), Play Misty for Me (1971) and Where the Red Fern Grows (1974).
 He has been married to Sharon Ramona Thompson since September 23, 1978.
 They have two children.
-He ...
+He was...

 50. Jack Gilford

 Jack Gilford was born in Brooklyn, New York, as Yankel Gellman.
 He began his career in the Amateur Nights of the 1930s moving on to nightclubs as an innovative comedian doing satire and pantomime.
 He was a regular at the Greenwich Village nightspot, Cafe Society and hosted shows featuring Zero ...